 Companies also see that smartphone apps are a good method of targeting Generation Z. The generation uses apps like Instagram and Twitter daily, as well.
 Companies using the social-media mentality as part of their marketing strategy are more likely to draw in the members of this generation.

 It may seem counterintuitive given that celebrities and influencers are being used to market goods and services.
 However, studies have shown that Generation Z is more likely to patronize a company that uses authentic and transparent advertising over gimmicky marketing tactics.

 As already established above, Generation Z is both tech-driven and tech-savvy.
 They have seen and heard everything the internet has to offer, including the ad campaigns used on millennials; they want something new.
 How do brands offer something new?
 They get transparent.

 Generation Z is more attracted to celebrities that show themselves without makeup and ads that show what a company can realistically offer.
 And as addressed above, Generation Z is more financially conservative.
 A company that portrays itself in an authentic way and is transparent when it comes to their own financial state is far more likely to attract the Generation Z crowd.

 Offering a Product and a Purpose

 Generation Z is more likely to throw its support behind a food company if every purchase buys a meal for a child in a third-world country.
 They’re willing to shell out $5 for a bottle of water if each purchase helps give struggling communities access to clean water.
-Generation Z wants to do something to help the world; if a company is to be successful with the newest generation, they need to offer a way for them to do it.
+Generation Z wants to do something to help the world.
+If a company is to be successful with the newest generation, they need to offer a way for them to do that.